Williams FW18: Season performance

 Williams retained Damon Hill for 1996, who helped to develop the FW18, and the car seemed to respond well to his smooth driving style, while his new teammate, Formula One rookie Jacques Villeneuve, also quickly adapted to the FW18.
 The car was extremely reliable, as FW18s completed 1778 laps of a possible 2028, more than any other car that season.
-The car responded well to set-up changes and was competitive on all types of circuits, with at least one Williams driver on the podium for every race, excluding the Monaco and Italian Grands Prix.
+The car responded well to set-up changes and was competitive on all types of circuits, with Hill qualifying on the front row at every track and at least one Williams driver finishing on the podium for every race except for the Monaco and Italian Grands Prix, both of which saw Hill retire from the lead due to engine failure at the former and driver error at the latter.

 The FW18's dominance was also due in part to the recent personnel changes at rival teams.
 Benetton (running the B196s of Gerhard Berger and Jean Alesi for 1996), which had previously bested Williams in the past two seasons, had lost Michael Schumacher and several key technical people to Ferrari.
 However, the Ferrari F310s that Schumacher and Eddie Irvine had at their disposal were unreliable and it would not be until 1997 that they could challenge for the Constructors' title.

 The FW18 proved to be extremely successful during the season, as the car won twelve of the sixteen races and won the Constructors' Championship for Williams at the Hungarian Grand Prix with four rounds to spare.
-Their eventual winning margin of 105 points over second placed Ferrari was the second largest recorded in history at the time, behind only the McLaren MP4/4 from 1988.
+Their eventual winning margin of 105 points over second placed Ferrari was the second largest recorded in history at the time, behind only the McLaren MP4/4 that dominated the 1988 season.

 Hill and Villeneuve fought a good natured but close intra-team title fight, with Hill winning six of the opening nine races to open up a points cushion, which he successfully defended in the second half of the season after Villeneuve began to mount a title challenge, the foundations of which were built upon a run of seven consecutive mid-season podium finishes.

-The Championship title was eventually decided in the Englishman's favour at the final round in Japan after Villeneuve's car lost its right-rear wheel.
+The Championship title was eventually decided in the Englishman's favour at the final round in Suzuka after Hill won the Japanese Grand Prix and Villeneuve's car lost its right-rear wheel.
 This was after Williams team principal, Frank Williams, took the controversial decision to not re-sign Hill for the 1997 season.
 Also before the season concluded, designer Adrian Newey had been placed on "gardening leave" as he would join McLaren for 1998.
-The departures of Hill and Newey would signal the beginning of the end of Williams dominance in Formula One, only narrowly winning the Driver's title in 1997, and failing to win a race in 1998; although they remained competitive up until 2004, with Patrick Head at the helm of engineering.
+The departures of Hill and Newey would signal the beginning of the end of Williams dominance in Formula One, only narrowly winning the Driver's and Constructor's titles in 1997 and failing to win a race in 1998; although they remained competitive up until 2004, with Patrick Head at the helm of engineering.